Geoalert/mapflow-docs-en/source/userguides/get_started.rst

 Layer Switching & Legend in Mapflow Viewer
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 You can switch the layers to preview on the map.
-Click the "sandwitch" (☰) button on the top right corner of the map and extend the dialogue with the map legend.
+Click the "sandwich" (☰) button on the top right corner of the map and extend the dialogue with the map legend.

 E.g. "[multi] Buildings + Roads + Forest" model results with different layers: